DitchyNumbaOne/ADET-MIDTERM-Q2-Eclair/README.md

 # Eclair Group:
 Time wasn't enough to finish branching individually, plus technical problems in internet connection of my group so I uploaded it all myself

-Also wasn't able to finish grading system
+Wasn't able to finish grading system too. sorry.

 student portal with admin/student login feature